Wazecode/BCA-Notes/database/questions.md

 ```

-#### 3 - Reterive set of names and cities of customers who have 'Perryridge' branch *??
+#### 3 - Reterive set of names and cities of customers who have loan at 'Perryridge' branch
 ```sql
 SELECT customer_name, customer_city
 FROM customer